humzauddin27/Country-Guesser/README.md

 # Country-Guesser
 A Java application which can guess the country you are thinking of with just a few questions!
 Following the guidelines and map provided, CountryGuesser will narrow down which country you are thinking of.
+Currently planning on updating the text phrases which show up to make a little more sense (sometimes they don't make full sense, try it out and you'll find an example of this eventually).
+Also, maybe an interactive map or some sort of user interaction aside from typing Y/N (even as simple as them clicking yes or no and the map showing what the question is talking about) would be cool.